-Te opic Description Examples 1.
-Integrating micromobility providers into transit apps Partner with micromobility providers to offer alternative transportation options DART: On-demand microtransit service integrated into DART's GoPass mobile app
+Topic Description Examples 1.
+Integrating micromobility providers into transit apps Partner with micromobility providers to offer alternative transportation options DART: On-demand microtransit service integrated into DART's GoPass mobile app 2.
+Expanding microtransit Pilot and expand alternative services following new models, NEW Arlington RAPID: Fleet of five autonomous vehicles available through the local transit app

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples 2.
-Expanding microtransit partnerships through technology and contracts Pilot and expand alternative services following new models, such as MicroTransit and Mobility on Demand Denton County Transportation Authority: Using the Spare Platform to replace fixed-route service with on-demand transit to manage the number of riders on a vehicle and trace riders LAMCTA: On-demand services adapted to accommodate essential trips to grocery stores, pharmacies, and medical centers SunLine Transit Agency: Offering a SunRide microtransit service
+Topic Description Examples partnerships through technology and contracts such as MicroTransit and Mobility on Demand Denton County Transportation Authority: Using the Spare Platform to replace fixed-route service with on-demand transit to manage the number of riders on a vehicle and trace riders LAMCTA: On-demand services adapted to accommodate essential trips to grocery stores, pharmacies, and medical centers SunLine Transit Agency: Offering a SunRide microtransit service

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.